-School's officially out in Italy, and the countdown is on till everyone else can put on their Out of Office or hang up their work gear and head to the beach.
+As Italy's holiday season approaches, you may be counting down the days until you can put on your Out of Office reply or hang up your work gear and head to the beach.

 Or perhaps you've decided to take your holiday a little early this year to beat the crowds, and are already sipping on a spritz by a quiet poolside, congratulating yourself on your timing.